grails/grails-github-actions/post-release/README.md

 ## Environment Variables
 * (optional) `RELEASE_VERSION` - The version of the release being closed.
 If not set, it will be derived from the `GITHUB_REF`, which as part of a release will be the tag name.
 * (optional) `RELEASE_TAG_PREFIX` - The prefix of the release tag.
 If not set, it will default to `v` (e.g., `v1.0.0`).
+* (optional) `PROPERTY_FILE_NAME` - defaults to `gradle.properties`, the property file containing the version property to update
-* (optional) `RELEASE_SCRIPT_PATH` - An optional path to a custom shell script that will be executed after the version replacement in `gradle.properties`, but prior to commiting the project changes.
+* (optional) `RELEASE_SCRIPT_PATH` - An optional path to a custom shell script that will be executed after the version replacement in property file defined by `PROPERTY_FILE_NAME`, but prior to commiting the project changes.

 ## Example Usage